 The First Hours Matter and You Should Protect Them

-Speaking of it being a huge moment, remember that you will never get this time with your baby again.
+Those first hours after birth are unlike any other time in your parenting journey.
 Your baby will never be this brand new or this little ever again.
 Take a moment to make this private and simply savor what just happened: you’ve become a mom.
 He became a dad.
 Give yourself a few hours or even a few days to soak in and appreciate these moments before everyone else sees you and your baby.

-This is a miracle that has just happened.
+You have just experienced a life-changing moment.
 Even if you have many kids at home, don’t you want to cherish those first few hours with only you, your newest baby, and your partner?
-The noise, the opinions, the presents, and the love your family and friends will give you can wait.
+The noise, the opinions, the presents, and the love from your family and friends can wait.

 Visitors Can Disrupt Those First Breastfeeding Moments

-Remember that you’re trying to nurse for the first time.
+Remember that you’re nursing for the first time.
 Even if this isn’t your first baby or your first time breastfeeding, this is your baby’s first time, so you need to take this time to get to know one another and figure breastfeeding out.

-If you have guests drop in to visit, they may arrive when your baby is ready to eat.
+If you have guests visit, they may arrive when your baby is ready to eat.
 This is when you will need to ask yourself if you feel comfortable breastfeeding in public.
-Many women don’t want to whip out their boobs while they have guests in their room.
+Many women do not feel comfortable breastfeeding in front of visitors, especially when they are still learning.
 Imagine your dad, coworker, or friend’s husband in the room, and your baby is hungry.

 Many moms have told me, “I’ll breastfeed after they leave.”
-But this shouldn’t be so.
-Babies need to eat on their own schedule, not ours, especially at the beginning, if you want to establish a good breastfeeding relationship.
+But newborns need to feed often and on their own schedule, especially in the beginning, if you want to establish a good breastfeeding relationship.

 Postpartum Emotions Are Real, and You Deserve Space

 You may have thought your pregnancy hormones were wild, but they don’t go away once your baby is here.
 You still have your fourth trimester, also known as the postpartum period.
-The crying and emotional moments?
-Yeah, you may prefer to let those moments happen in front of people you are close to and comfortable breaking down in front of.
+You may cry, feel overwhelmed, or need quiet moments to process everything that just happened.

 Not everyone experiences major emotions and hormone swings post-birth, but many women (if not the majority) do.
 This is why it’s nice to feel achy and emotional without a bunch of people around.